What is "SPAM"?

 If an e-mail sender's messages to you are repeatedly identified as SPAM but you are reasonably certain they are not, the anti-SPAM software allows you to "whitelist" that sender.
 SPAM filters ignore e-mail messages from any whitelisted sender, so they will never be quarantined until the sender is removed from the whitelist.
 We discourage the whitelisting of all e-mail addresses from any public e-mail service (e.g., *@gmail.com ) since temporary accounts that are virtually anonymous can easily be set up within these public services to deliver SPAM and malware.

 Important note - Never white list UHCL e-mail accounts.
-Since no UHCL e-mail originating from Outlook or Webmail goes through our SPAM filter, the only e-mail originating from (some account)@uhcl.edu that would enter the SPAM filter would be counterfeit.
+Since no UHCL e-mail originating from Outlook goes through our SPAM filter, the only e-mail originating from (some account)@uhcl.edu that would enter the SPAM filter would be counterfeit.

 What is "phishing"?